slahrichi/near_field_emulator/README.md

 kubectl apply -f kube/kube_jobs/convlstm-training.yaml
 ```

 **Note:** Running these jobs requires access to specific Kubernetes namespaces and PVCs, as well as the private github repo hosting this code.
-External users will need to modify configurations for their environment and create a ssh key to allow pulling the code within a kube pod.
+Instructions for setting up required permissions are detailed in
+the Prerequisites section above.